ABSORO/LegalHub/constitution.md

 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>ARTICLE XIII - Extradition Rights</h3>
 <p>No resident of the State of Monroe may be extradited to another State or Nation unless a treaty has been signed clarifying the terms of such exchanges.
-On the basis of this: all residents enjoy safety from foreign incursions on their rights and liberties they are entitled to within the State.</p>
+On the basis of this all residents enjoy safety from foreign incursions on their rights and liberties they are entitled to within the State.</p>
 <hr style="width: 20%; height: 1px; background-color: white; border: none; margin: 0 auto;">

 <h3>ARTICLE XIV - Freedom of Movement</h3>